denyred/LFAF_general/Report and screen/Report4.md

 10. C→Aa}
 ## Theory

-Chomsky Normal Form (CNF) is a simplified form of context-free grammars that is useful in both the study and the development of algorithms for parsing and other language-processing tasks.
-A context-free grammar is said to be in Chomsky Normal Form if all its production rules are in one of the following two forms:
+Chomsky Normal Form (CNF) is a simplified representation of context-free grammars that has proven to be valuable in studying and developing algorithms for parsing and other language-processing tasks.
+CNF imposes specific restrictions on the structure of production rules within a context-free grammar, resulting in a more straightforward and manageable form.

-1. A -> BC, where A, B, and C are non-terminal symbols.
-2. A -> a, where A is a non-terminal symbol, and a is a terminal symbol.
+To adhere to CNF, every production rule in the grammar must follow one of two formats.
+The first format is A -> BC, where A, B, and C are non-terminal symbols.
+The second format is A -> a, where A is a non-terminal symbol, and "a" represents a terminal symbol.

-The main advantage of CNF is its simplicity, which makes it easier to develop algorithms that work with context-free grammars.
-Any context-free grammar can be converted into an equivalent grammar in Chomsky Normal Form.
-The conversion process involves the following steps:
+The primary advantage of CNF is its simplicity, which makes it easier to design algorithms that operate on context-free grammars.
+Additionally, any context-free grammar can be transformed into an equivalent grammar in Chomsky Normal Form.
+This conversion process involves several steps.

-1. Eliminate ε-productions: Replace any production rule of the form A -> ε with alternative productions that generate the same language without the ε-production.
+First, we eliminate ε-productions, which are production rules that can generate the empty string ε.
+We replace such rules with alternative productions that generate the same language without including the ε-production.

-2. Eliminate renaming (unit productions): Remove production rules of the form A -> B, where A and B are non-terminal symbols, and substitute the production rules for B in place of A.
+Next, we remove renaming or unit productions.
+These are production rules of the form A -> B, where A and B are non-terminal symbols.
+We replace these unit productions by substituting the production rules for B in place of A.

-3. Eliminate inaccessible symbols: Remove any non-terminal symbols that cannot be reached from the start symbol in the grammar.
+Then, we eliminate symbols that are inaccessible, meaning non-terminal symbols that cannot be reached from the start symbol in the grammar.

-4. Eliminate non-productive symbols: Remove any non-terminal symbols that cannot derive any terminal strings.
+Similarly, we remove non-productive symbols, which are non-terminal symbols that cannot derive any terminal strings.

-5. Convert remaining rules to CNF: Break down production rules with more than two symbols on the right-hand side into multiple rules that conform to the CNF format.
+Finally, we convert the remaining production rules to adhere to the CNF format.
+This involves breaking down rules with more than two symbols on the right-hand side into multiple rules that conform to the A -> BC or A -> a form.

-By following these steps, we can transform any context-free grammar into an equivalent grammar in Chomsky Normal Form without altering the language it generates.
+By following these steps, we can transform any context-free grammar into an equivalent grammar in Chomsky Normal Form, while preserving the language it generates.
+This normalization process simplifies the handling of context-free grammars and facilitates the development of algorithms for parsing and other language-processing tasks.

 ## Objectives